-Outfall 002A discharges storm water and groundwater from the tank farm and additive tank containment area south of the truck loading rack area.
-Water from the tank farm is collected through a series of drains, valves, and pipes and directed to the oil/water separator.
-Storm water and groundwater are treated in the oil/water separator prior to discharge to the Mount Hope Bay through Outfall 002A.
-Infiltration/Inflow of contaminated groundwater into the storm water collection and treatment system is not authorized by this permit and must be addressed by the permittee pursuant to Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases.
-Outfall 002A is also permitted to discharge tank and pipe hydrostatic test water.
-Discharges from the tank farm and hydrostatic test water through Outfall 002A are regulated by the conditions in the permit for Outfall 002A.
+Infiltration/Inflow of contaminated groundwater into the storm water collection and treatment system is not authorized by this permit and must be addressed by the permittee pursuant to the Rules and Regulations for the Investigation and Remediation of Hazardous Material Releases.
+Discharges of storm water are regulated by the conditions in the permit for Outfall 003A.
+Outfall 003 is also permitted to discharge tank and pipe hydrostatic test water.
+Discharges from the tank farm and hydrostatic test water through Outfall 003 are regulated by the conditions in the permit for Outfall 003A.